 2nd.
 Open market operations: the Central Bank creates money and uses it to purchase government securities in the Money Market (the market for short-term debt), which influences overnight interest rate.
 There are outright transactions and repo transactions.

 3rd.
 Standing facilities or Discount window: the Central Bank establishes a lending facility just in case any bank finds difficulties borrowing.
-The rate charged is usually the interest rate announced + 0.5% approx.
+The rate charged is usually the interest rate announced plus a small premium (+ 0.5% approx).

 It is also common for the Central Bank to negotiate other financial assets or treasuries (like gold, bonds from other countries, and foreign currencies) to intervene in the exchange rate or acquire the necessary tools for this.